Banana Hill: Schools in and near Banana Hill

-Shopping, internet cafes, salons, and entertainment
+Commerce

 Banana Hill has recently acquired its own identity as a significant shopping district in Kiambaa Division.
 It has also become an important transport exchange point.
 The town has hair salons, hardware stores, supermarkets, a good number of entertainment spots; and hosts a number of internet cafes.
 It also has a large market where farm produce and clothing items are bought and sold; and a large open-air market operating only on Mondays and Thursdays.

 Ethnic makeup

 Banana Hill is a multi-ethnic, multi-racial town with a reputation for welcoming refugees fleeing from local and international conflict areas, amongst them: Uganda, Mozambique, and South Africa when it was under apartheid rule.
 It is rumored that Yoweri Museveni, President of Uganda sojourned in Banana Hill during his years in exile.
 The same has been rumored of the late John Garang, head of the Sudan People's Liberation Army/Movement, which spearheaded the July 9, 2011, founding of the Republic of South Sudan.
 Also families of prominent Ugandans like the Late Katunku Nicholas, late Kirya Balaki Kebba Leader of Uganda Freedom Movement fighting group, Adok Nekyon cousin brother of the late President Milton OboteAir force Major Lutaya, Nampenda Philip, Muvule, Wamusi Teddy all lived in Banana hill from 1981-1985 when they went back to Uganda.